 “Arcade City operates similarly to other ride-sharing companies but allows drivers to establish their rates (taking a percentage of rider fares) with the blockchain logging all interactions.
 This allows Arcade City to appeal to professional drivers, who would rather build up their own transportation businesses than be controlled from a corporate headquarters.”

 In real estate, the sheer volume of paperwork, errors in public records and a lack of transparency can cost time and money in transactions.
-So blockchain applications can help record, track, and transfer land titles, property deeds, liens and can help ensure that all documents are accurate and verifiable.
+So blockchain applications and CRM for real estate can help record, track, and transfer land titles, property deeds, liens and can help ensure that all documents are accurate and verifiable.

 In Amsterdam, HerenBouw is applying a blockchain solution developed by Propulsion Consulting to a large-scale development project in the city’s harbor.
 It focuses on “registering transactions at legally binding moments, where accuracy and an audit trail are essential.”
 Blockchain’s benefits include more timely information, clear, unambiguous communication and fewer mistakes.